athoug/art-daily/art/day-011/readme.md

 ```

-the chances of seeing that print method is hight as in 80%, why? because the possibility of options are high as in there are a range of 3-10 possible values that can make this condition pass.
-SO the pool of possibilities is hight, now to make it less as in 50% we increase the value from 2 to 5
+the chances of seeing that print method are hight as in 80%, why? because the possibility of options is high as there is a range of 3-10 possible values that can make this condition pass.
+So the pool of possibilities is high, now to make it less than 50% we increase the value from 2 to 5

 ```java